 Always Play Nice with the Agents

 The IRS agents are only doing their job; they do not have it out for you.
-Whether you want to believe that or not, we’ve been doing this for many years, and we can tell you most agents are not gunning to become the head IRS person in charge.
+Whether you want to believe that or not, we’ve been doing this for many years, and we can tell you most agents are not gunning for top position.

-They have a job and they have certain protocols for accepting or rejecting a submission.
-There is no need to be rude to the agents; rather, be respectful and you will find that being respectful will go a long way (no matter how much you have a distaste for the IRS or the U.S. Government in general)
+They have a job to do, and they have certain protocols for accepting or rejecting a submission.
+There is no need to be rude to the agents.
+Be respectful and you will find that being respectful will go a long way (no matter how much you have a distaste for the IRS or the U.S. Government in general)

 Double-Check the Form Instructions Before Submitting